-The State Department requires that we seek special approval if a YES or CB student will be assigned to a school that is not a traditional public school.
+The State Department requires that we seek special approval if a YES, FLEX, or CB student will be assigned to a school that is not a traditional public school.
 Your TDS and staff Sponsored Programs Hosting Coordinator can help you acquire this extra approval for charter, private and other non-public schools.

 Unique Travel Dates

 Because we partner with several organizations to implement the YES program, the arrival dates of our YES students vary based on their country of orientation.
 The travel dates of our YES students can be found here.

 Placing Female Muslim Students in families with Unmarried Men